nowaproj/docs/docs/data-connections/supabase/connect-supabase.md

 ## Connect to Supabase

-You can connect Nowa to Supabase in two ways: either automatically, where it retrieves your project URL and API key, or manually, where you enter them yourself.
+You can connect Nowa to Supabase either automatically—by selecting an existing Supabase project or creating a new one in Nowa—or manually, by choosing your project in Supabase and entering the URL and API key in Nowa.

 ### Automatically